ngalioto/ngalioto.github.io/_pages/cv.md

 * Institute of Electrical and Electronics Engineers (IEEE)<br>
   *2020 -- Present*

+# Reviewer

+* Journal of Aerospace Information Systems
+* Journal of Machine Learning for Modeling and Computing
+* IEEE Transactions on Automatic Control
+* IEEE Conference on Decision and Control

 # Awards
 * Michigan Institute for Computational Discovery and Engineering Fellowship *2021 -- 2022*